MaxMEllon/seiryuu/README.md

 ## About

-"seiryuu" is a timeline watcher of twitter like comment in nicovideo.
+**seiryuu** is a timeline watcher of twitter, like comment in nicovideo.

 ![](./.github/demo.gif)